-Symptoms can include mild pain, muscle spasms of the back or neck, holding their head in an upright stiff position, arching their back, sensitive to touch, reduced activity, loss of bowel or bladder control, pain or weakness in the rear legs and paralysis.
+Symptoms for IVDD in dogs can include mild pain, muscle spasms of the back or neck, holding their head in an upright stiff position, arching their back, sensitive to touch, reduced activity, loss of bowel or bladder control, pain or weakness in the rear legs and paralysis.

 Breeds genetically predisposed to IVDD classified as Chondrodystrophic dogs (dogs with Hereditary Dwarfism) are the Bassett Hound, Beagle, Bulldog, Cocker Spaniel, Corgi, Dachshund, French Bulldog, Lhasa Apso, Pekinese, Pomeranian, Poodle, Pug and Shih Tzu.
 Non-Chondrodystrophic breeds include the Doberman Pinscher, German Shepherd and Labrador Retriever.
 Note: Overweight dogs are at a higher risk of herniated discs.

 Cases with mild to moderate symptoms are normally prescribed anti-inflammatory and steroid medications, along with crate rest, cold laser, heat and acupuncture treatments.
 Many owners opt for these conservative treatments alone, until the swelling subsides and function returns, thus hoping the dog has no recurring problems later down the road.